slcnet/HackathonParser/README.md

 ## Optional Definition

-If you’re familiar with regular expressions, the parser should be able to extract the content from the capturing groups in the following ECMAScript (JavaScript) regular expression when processed a single line at a time excluding any escaped single or double quotes:
+If you’re familiar with regular expressions, the parser should be able to extract the content from the capturing groups in the following ECMAScript (JavaScript) regular expression when processed a single line at a time **excluding any escaped single or double quotes**:

 ```regex
 (?:"((?:\\")|([^"]))+")|((?:'((?:\\')|([^\']))+'))